‘Her death should not be politicized’: Betty White’s agent bats down false booster-related rumors - NewsBreak

 This comes after some on social media falsely posted the 99-year-old said she had gotten her booster shot on Dec.
 28. Witjas told the Associated Press on Friday that wasn’t true, and the outlet did a deep dive on posts floating around various platforms, exposing ones that appeared false.

-Witjas did not confirm whether “The Golden Girls” star received a booster shot earlier.Omicron could be ‘beginning of the end’ former Trump health official says
+Witjas did not confirm whether “The Golden Girls” star received a booster shot earlier.What is ‘flurona’ and how common is it?

 With White about to turn the big 100 on Jan.
 17, People spoke with her just before she died.